Joscolgan/bombus_mated_worker_analysis/README.md

 ## Context & Citation:
-Scripts related to transcriptomic analysis of the study:
-__The reproductive function of the worker during morphogenesis in eusocial bumblebee – mating and laying fertilized egg__.
+This repository contains scripts related to the transcriptomic analysis of tissues (reproductive tissues, fat bodies, brains, and ovaries) collected from worker and queen bumblebees.
+Findings of the analysis are reported in the following manuscript:

+M Zhuang, TJ Colgan, Y Guo, Z Zhang, F Liu, Z Xia, X Dai, Z Zhang, Y Li, L Wang, J Xu, Y Guo, Y Qu, J Yao, H Yang, F Yang, J Guo, MJF Brown and J Li.
+*Unexpected worker mating and colony-founding in a superorganism*

 The following directory contains scripts for:
 - The quality assessment of RNA-seq fastq sequences.